drisso/mbkmeans/hdf5BiocQuestion.md

 We are working at implementing hdf5 compatible methods in our package, and have some questions about the best practice.

+Here's some start up code that I will use in the following.

 ```
 library(HDF5Array)
 library(SummarizedExperiment)